 ● Ice covered by snow, water or slush

 ● Running water or bubbles under the ice

 “If you fall through the ice, turn toward the direction you came from because that’s probably the strongest ice,” Jones said.
 “Place your hands and arms on the unbroken surface, kick your feet, and try to pull yourself out using ice picks if you have them.
 Once you’re out of the water, lie flat on the ice and roll away from the hole.
 Get to a warm, dry, sheltered area as soon as possible and call 911.”

-Frostbite and hypothermia can also pose dangers, even in milder winter weather.
+Frostbite and hypothermia can also pose dangers, even in mild winter weather.
 Signs of hypothermia include shivering, exhaustion, confusion, slurred speech and loss of motor skills.
 Signs of frostbite, which most frequently harms extremities like fingers, toes, ears and noses, include numbness, a white or grayish-yellow skin color, or an unusual waxy feeling to skin.
 Keep in mind that some people are more susceptible to the cold, particularly children, the elderly and those with circulation problems.